casper-network/docs/source/docs/casper/operators/upgrade.md

 }
 ```

->**Note**: The protocol version in the above output will change as per the next upgrade available.
+>**Note**: The protocol version will change as per the next upgrade available.

-If you see null after waiting for a few minutes, then your upgrade staging was not executed successfully.
+If you see `null` after waiting for a few minutes, then your upgrade staging was not executed successfully.